-- ◆ Ensure that interface C is able to access the download servers at download.websense.com.
+- ♦ Ensure that interface C is able to access the download servers at download.websense.com.
 (As an alternative, some sites configure the P1 proxy interface to download the Websense Master Database as well as other security updates.
-This change must be made in the Web Security manager console.
-In that situation, interface C does not require Internet access.) - Make sure the above addresses are permitted by all firewalls, proxy servers, routers, or host files controlling the URLs that the C interface can access.
+This change must be made in the Web module of the TRITON Manager.
+In this case, interface C does not require Internet access.) - ♦ Make sure the above addresses are permitted by all firewalls, proxy servers, routers, or host files controlling the URLs that the C interface can access.